apache/netbeans/README.md

   * Oracle JDK 8 (to build NetBeans)
   * Oracle JDK 9 (to run NetBeans)

-**Note:** NetBeans also runs with JDK 8, although then it will not include tools for the JDK 9 Shell.
+**Note:** NetBeans also runs with Oracle JDK 8, although then it will not include tools for the Oracle JDK 9 Shell.

 ### Building NetBeans